-PwC has provided limited assurance over selected ESG metrics for the FY2023 reporting period as detailed in the PwC independent assurance report.
+PwC has provided limited assurance over selected ESG metrics for the FY2023 reporting period as detailed in the PwC independent assurance report available within Macquarie's FY2023 Basis of Preparation for ESG Reporting on our website.

 This also sets out the basis of preparation and assurance, including reporting boundaries, metric definitions and measurement methodologies.